Please submit your complaint using our online form here.

 - Have been adversely affected by the conduct of a police officer, staff member, contractor or volunteer, even if it did not take place in relation to you.

 If you are representing someone affected by any of the categories listed above, and wish to make a complaint on their behalf, you will need to have their written permission.
 This does not apply if you are the parent or guardian of a child aged 16 or under and wish to complain on their behalf.

 You can also complain about how a police force is run.
 For example, you can complain about policing standards or policing policy.
-This is known as a ‘direction and control’ complaint.

 You can submit your complaint using our online form.